Anshul-404/BrainTeaser/README.md

   <p>Password : password</p>
 </details>

--> To create a new admin user, first generate a MD5 hash of your password [here], (https://codebeautify.org/md5-hash-generator)! in uppercase.
+-> To create a new admin user, first generate a MD5 hash of your password [here] (https://codebeautify.org/md5-hash-generator)! in uppercase.

 -> Run these commands on Oracle SQL -